Midsumma Carnival

 Auslan Interpretation

-• Carnival Stages: All programming on the Main Stage and Picnic Stage will be Auslan interpreted (aside from DJ sets).
-This includes The Dog Show.
+• Carnival Stages: All programming on the Main Stage and Picnic Stage will be Auslan interpreted (apart from DJ sets).
+This includes the Dog Show.
 Auslan interpretation for Main Stage and Picnic Stage is provided by Auslan Stage Left.

-• Families Tent: All programming in the Families Tent will be Auslan interpreted.
-This includes the Skate lessons.
+• Families Area: All programming in the Families Area will be Auslan interpreted.
+This includes the skate lessons.
 This service is provided by Expression Australia.
-In 2023, there will be a Deaf artist offering Auslan Storytime in the Families Tent.
+In 2024, there will be a Deaf artist offering Auslan Storytime in the Families Area.
 This is provided by Expression Australia.

 • Stallholders Precinct: There will be roving interpreters provided by Expression Australia at the Stallholders Precinct for any Deaf community who would like to communicate with stallholders on the day.